apollographql/apollo/docs/source/resources/faq.md

 #### Who owns the schema design?

 GraphQL schemas work best when their design is heavily influenced by the needs of the product developers.
-It's tempting to design a schema to resemble the underlying sources or databases, but this can be hurtful to the usefulness of GraphQL.
+It's tempting to design a schema to resemble the underlying sources or databases, but this can reduce the usefulness of GraphQL.

 #### How do I set up authentication/authorization for my GraphQL schema?